pyinstaller/pyinstaller.github.io/support.rst

 One of the maintainers, `Hartmut Goebel
 <mailto:htgoebel@crazy-compilers.com>`_, offers consulting services for
 PyInstaller.
-If you want to be consulted or need some issue to be solved quick please get in touch with him.
+If you want to be consulted or need some issue to be solved quick please get in touch with him and he will send you a quote.

 .. include:: _common_definitions.txt